How to Plan for Parental Leave as an Independent Contractor

 1. Plan as Much as You Can

 Having a plan in place when taking parental leave is of particular importance for independents, as you typically work alone and are responsible for running your own business.
-Planning out how you will complete current projects, pay bills, and notify your clients are key components to preparing to take time off.
+Planning how you will complete current projects, pay bills, and notify your clients are key components in preparing to take time off.

 2. Review Your Financial Options